$\mathbb{Q}$-curves and the Lebesgue-Nagell equation: Constructing a Frey--Hellegouarch -Curve

 Write $k = 2m$ or $2m+1$ according to whether $k$ is even or odd.
-Let From equation (\ref{newnn2}), we deduce that We can then rewrite (\ref{newnn2}) as One can attach to any equation of the form $w+\overline{w} = u^2$, with $u \in \Q$, a Frey--Hellegouarch $\Q$-curve; see, by way of example, \citep[pp.~199,~203--204]{vanlangen}.
+Let From equation (\ref{newnn2}), we deduce that We also have One can attach to any equation of the form $w+\overline{w} = u^2$, with $u \in \Q$, a Frey--Hellegouarch $\Q$-curve; see, by way of example, \citep[pp.~199,~203--204]{vanlangen}.
 We take our $\Q$-curve to be This $\Q$-curve is a quadratic twist by $\gamma$ of the $\Q$-curve one would obtain applying the recipe in \citep[p.~199]{vanlangen}.
 The reason for twisting by $\gamma$ is to ensure the curve $E$ is \emph{completely defined} over $M$, meaning the isogeny between $E$ and its Galois conjugate is also defined over $M$.
-Let $\sigma$ denote the non-trivial element of $\mathrm{Gal}(M / \Q)$.
-Then we have and a $2$-isogeny, defined over $M$,
+We have and a $2$-isogeny, defined over $M$,

 We would like to compute the conductor $\mathcal{N}_E$ of $E$.
 We first note that the curve $E$ has the following standard invariants :

 \begin{lemma} Let $n \geq 11$.
 The curve $E$ has multiplicative reduction at both primes of $M$ above $2$.
 As a consequence, $E$ does not have complex multiplication. \end{lemma}